Starting anything new can be challenging when it’s easier stay as you are.

 The next step is to book a discovery meeting with a financial advisor to get clarity around your future lifestyle goals.

-This meeting is important because you’ll be deciding if this advisor is the right one for you, someone you can trust and work with long-term.
+This meeting is important because you’ll be deciding if this advisor is right for you, someone you can trust and work with long-term.

-This shouldn’t be underestimated because they will have a significant influence on how well you do since you will be basing some very influential decisions on the advice you get from them.
+This shouldn’t be underestimated because they will have a significant influence on how well you do since you will be basing some very important decisions on the advice you get from them.

 Step 3: Complete a Fact-Finding Process